neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 !listing test/tests/neutronics/feedback/different_units/openmc.i
   block=Problem

-### Controlling the OpenMC Settings
+#### Controlling the OpenMC Settings

 This class provides minimal capabilities to control the OpenMC simulation settings directly from the Cardinal input file.
 The following parameters are available:

+- `batches`: the number of batches (inactive plus active)
+- `inactive_batches`: the number of inactive batches
 - `particles`: the number of particles per batch

 For all of the above, a setting in the Cardinal input file will override any settings in the OpenMC XML files.
+For the `batches` parameter in particular, setting this value will also set the maximum number of batches (for cases that use triggers) and write a statepoint that includes the new total number of batches.

 !syntax parameters /Problem/OpenMCCellAverageProblem